-The consolidated financial statements include the accounts of OraSure and its wholly-owned subsidiary, DNA Genotek Inc. ("DNAG" and, collectively with OraSure, the "Company").
+The consolidated financial statements include the accounts of OraSure Technologies, Inc. ("OraSure") and its wholly-owned subsidiary, DNA Genotek, Inc. ("DNAG").
 All intercompany transactions and balances have been eliminated.
-Certain amounts have been reclassified to conform to the current year presentation.
+References herein to "we," "us," "our," or the "Company" mean OraSure and its consolidated subsidiaries, unless otherwise indicated.